-Autumn Term: Improvisation and Live Theatre
+Autumn Term: Live Theatre Analysis and Study of Technical theatre

-- Improvisation: Development of working as an ensemble, drama skills and the exploration of character creativity - Live Theatre: Written analysis of live theatre.
+- Live Theatre: Written analysis of live theatre.
 Analysis of the actors, designer and directorial decisions and their effect on an audience.
-Spring Term: Stanislavski and Brecht
+Spring Term: Stanislavski and Brecht - Technical Theatre: Students will practically explore the world of lighting, costume, sound, set as well as acting.
+This will be completed through creating a theatre company

-Spring Term: Stanislavski and Brecht
+Spring Term: Brechtian Theatre and Protest